iamAnnakim/Human-Presence-Detection-and-Dwell-Time-Analysis-System/README.md

 ## Overview

-This project detects people in a video using YOLOv5 and calculates how long they remain visible.
+This project detects people in videos using YOLOv5 and analyzes how long they remain visible.

 ## Features

 - Person detection using YOLOv5
-- Presence event detection
+- Entry and exit event detection
-- Dwell time analysis
+- Dwell time calculation
-- Result video generation
+- Presence statistics generation
-- Text report generation
+- Annotated video output

 ## Technologies